rolandsalvador/officenetwork2/README.md

 DHCP snooping only needs to be enabled on switches (in this case, the ASWs) with end points connected to it.
 Trunk ports are usually trusted ports while access ports should be untrusted.
 <br />
 <br />
-I enabled DHCP snooping globally and on all VLANs. “no ip dhcp snooping information option,” known as option 82, is a setting that sometimes causes issues in Packet Tracer, so I disabled it.
+I enabled DHCP snooping globally and on all VLANs. “ip dhcp snooping information option,” known as option 82, is a setting that sometimes causes issues in Packet Tracer, so I disabled it.
 <br />
 <br />
 Once DHCP snooping is enabled, all ports are untrusted by default.
 Since F0/1 and 4 are trunk ports and connect to other switches, I trusted them.
 Finally, I limited the access ports to 15 packets per second.
 F0/3, which connects to the WLC, is an exception and is set to 100 packets per second.